dscheerens/ngx-transloco-markup/README.md

 ## Contextual links

-The default providers you get out-of-the-box with `defaultTranslocoMarkupTranspilers()`, includes a link transpiler, that supports the following syntax: `[link:parameterKey]...[/link]`.
+The default providers you get out-of-the-box with `defaultTranslocoMarkupTranspilers()`, includes a link transpiler that supports the following syntax: `[link:parameterKey]...[/link]`.
 This is a generic syntax that can be used free of any context.
 While that makes for an easy setup, it does add a bit of clutter to your translations.